Compound Interest Calculator

 Use this if you want to understand the effect of compound interest on savings, investments, or loan growth.
 It is suitable for students, savers, and planners comparing frequencies (annual vs monthly) or testing different contribution scenarios.

-The calculator uses the standard compound interest formula: Future Value = Principal × (1 + r/n)^(n×t), where r is the annual rate (as a decimal), n is compounds per year, and t is years.
-If regular contributions are supported, each periodic contribution is added before the next compounding step.
+The calculator uses the standard compound interest formula: Future Value = Principal x (1 + r/n)^(n x t), where r is the annual rate (as a decimal), n is compounds per year, and t is years.
+All calculations run locally in your browser — no data is sent to any server.

 How to interpret the results